flyteorg/flytesnacks/cookbook/docs/index.rst

   #.
 Run a flyte sandbox cluster,
   #.
 Run a flyte workflow on a cluster.

-  .. rubric:: 🎉 Congratulations, let's explore flyte features through :ref:`Examples` 🎉
+  .. rubric:: 🎉 Congratulations, now you can interactively explore Flyte's features outlined in the :ref:`Table of Contents` 🎉

 .. toctree::
    :maxdepth: 1